 Katie is an advocate for improving mental wellbeing and believes that GoodYarn is an excellent programme for enabling people to have positive conversations about mental health.

-Terry Buckingham leads a team of 20 Occupational Health Nurses and Rehabilitation Advisors across Fonterra’s operations in New Zealand.
-Terry has a background in healthcare and Nursing in NZ and overseas and has led successful teams in H&S including Consulting, Finance & Insurance and Tertiary Education sectors over the past 18 years.
+Terry Buckingham leads Health, Safety and Wellbeing across TSB Banks operations in New Zealand.
+Terry has a background in healthcare and Nursing in NZ and overseas and has led successful teams in H&S including Consulting, Finance & Insurance and Tertiary Education sectors over the past 22 years.

 Meet the Team